sishirsubedi/sishirsubedi.github.io/_projects/1_project.md

 Graph neural networks (GNN) for latent space decomposition
 </span>

-In this project, we study [Biolord](https://www.nature.com/articles/s41587-023-02079-x) paper and use similar idea to design a new model to address the latent space decomposition problem.
+In this project, we study the [Biolord](https://www.nature.com/articles/s41587-023-02079-x) paper and use a similar idea to design a new model that addresses the latent space decomposition problem.

-The authors in the paper present an interesting approach to decomposing a mixed latent space to capture label/condition-specific effects.
+The authors in the paper present an interesting approach to decomposing a mixed latent space to capture label or condition-specific effects.
 The described deep learning model is based on a generative framework consisting of a dedicated subnetwork for each known attribute.
 The multiple module networks are jointly optimized.

-Overall idea of Biolord model is:
+The overall idea of Biolord model is:
-- step 1: generate mixed latent space
+- step 1: Generate mixed latent space
-- step 2: use label specific subnetwork to isolate label specific effects from mixed latent space
+- step 2: Use label-specific subnetwork to isolate label-specific effects from mixed latent space
-- step 3: joint training with data reconstruction.
+- step 3: Joint training with data reconstruction.

 **Key idea**: Can we replace label-specific subnetworks with a single graph network built on a mixed space?

-The updated Biolord model, named as **GRASP for Graph Representation Analysis for Single-cell Perturbations**, consists of the following steps.
+The updated Biolord model, named **GRASP for Graph Representation Analysis for Single-cell Perturbations**, consists of the following steps.

 **Low-dimensional space**: We first aim to use any dimension reduction technique to represent high-dimensional data in a low-dimensional space.
 This space is used to generate an attribute-specific graph.

-**Attribute specific graphs**: Next, in low-dimensional space, we find similar cells from different groups.
-This approach will construct a cell-cell similarity graph in adjacent matrix format such that each cell has the edge with similar cells that belong to different labels.
-For example, if we have batch and cell-type labels, then we will generate batch and cell type-based graphs.
+**Attribute-specific graphs**: Next, in a low-dimensional space, we identify similar cells from different groups.
+This approach will construct a cell-cell similarity graph in adjacent matrix format such that each cell has an edge with similar cells that belong to different labels.
+For example, if we have batch and cell-type labels, we will generate batch and cell-type-based graphs.
 In a batch-based graph, edges are constructed between similar cells from different batches (most likely from the same cell type).
 Similarly, in a cell type-based graph, edges are constructed between similar cells from different cell types (most likely from the same batch).

-**Why graphs?** First, we only build a single graph in mixed space instead of attribute-specific multiple modules in Biolord.
-We use the graph repeatedly to construct attribute-specific representations.
+**Why graphs?**First, we build a single graph in mixed space, rather than attribute-specific multiple modules, in Biolord. ** We use the graph repeatedly to construct attribute-specific representations.
 This will provide scalability to the model.
 Second, when we use attribute-specific graphs, we can learn shared effects specific to each attribute.
 We can guide the shared effect to generate attribute-specific latent space.

 **Simplified training**: In Biolord, we have attribute-specific losses, but in GRASP, we have only two losses-